Top-Snapper Canvas Snap Tool

 - Strike the punch with a mallet or hammer.
 This will roll the edges of the post out and rivet the two pieces together.
 Make sure that it is deformed enough that the two pieces of the snap half are firmly fixed together sandwiching the canvas.<.li>

 If you need to change a male portion of a snap in the canvas, follow the same directions except:

 - Use a male half and a flat backing plate with post instead of the dome and female snap half.

 - Flip the die over and place the flat snap back into the round recessed area rather than the concave bowl side.

 Installing a new snap:

 - If you are installing a new snap, you will want to locate the exact spot on the canvas where you want your snap positioned.
 Punch or cut a small hole in the canvas to allow the post to go through.
 Otherwise you will follow the same basic procedures outlined above for replacing a snap.

-If you have additional questions, would like additional information on the Surf Rod Rack, or need help selecting the best product for your boat, please contact us.
+If you have additional questions, would like additional information on the Top-Snapper, or need help selecting the best product for your boat, please contact us.
 We will be glad to help!